kid1carus/Coda-2-LESS-Compiler/README.md

 How do you use it?
 ------------------

-Once you install the plugin, you can add .less files to be watched by going to Plug-Ins > LESS Compiler > File Settings.
+Once you install the plugin, you can add .less files to be watched by going to Plug-Ins > LESS Compiler > Site Settings.
 Then, hit the folder icon and select your less file.
 LESS Compiler will add it, and watch it AND any @imported files.

 ![File Settings](/stuff/Less file settings.png)